Updated on February 1, 2022

 - Nurturing existing customers <3

-Among many other reasons why you should include SMS as part of your multichannel outreach strategy for more personal approach to selling.
+Among many other reasons why you should include SMS as part of your multichannel outreach strategy for a more personal approach to selling.

 ☎️ B2B Cold calling – that actually works.